A sub-Riemannian model of the motor cortex with Wasserstein distance: The geometry of the motor cortex

 In this section, we apply the spectral clustering algorithm with the proposed distance.
 The scope is to introduce an algorithm which can be implemented by the motor cortex.
 We make the assumption of a hierarchical brain organization in which the higher areas plan complex movements, and the fragments are organized in progressively shorter curves, while moving to the primary visual cortex.
 From this perspective, the clusterization of features in fragments (studied in \cite{mazzetti2023functional}) has to be compatible with the clusterization of fragments in neural states, to be studied here.

-Both are neurally based, and expressed in terms of the cortical activity equation proposed by Amari \cite{amari1972characteristics} and Wilson and Cowan \cite{wilson1972excitatory}, and largely developed in literature (see \cite{ermentrout1980large, bressloff2003functional, faye2010theoretical, sarti2015constitution}).
+Both are neurally based, and expressed in terms of the cortical activity equation proposed by Amari \cite{amari1972characteristics} and Wilson and Cowan \cite{wilson1972excitatory}, and largely developed in the literature (see \cite{ermentrout1980large, bressloff2003functional, faye2010theoretical, sarti2015constitution}).
 In the space of fragments, the connectivity kernel can be modelled as follows:

 where $t > 0$, the coefficients $\nu$ and $\mu$ represent the decay of activity and short-term synaptic facilitation, respectively.
-The function $\varrho$ is the activation function, typically a sigmoid or a ReLU, and $h$ is the input.
+The function $\varrho$ is the activation function, typically a sigmoid or a ReLU, and $h$ is the input.\\ Following \cite{sarti2015constitution} and \cite{bolelli2025individuation}, we provide here the full stability argument.
+Since $K_F \in L^2(\Omega\times\Omega)$, the operator $A(a) = \mu\int_\Omega K_F(\gamma,\gamma')a(\gamma')d\gamma'$ is bounded and Lipschitz on $L^2(\Omega)$, guaranteeing existence and uniqueness of a solution to equation\ref{eq:meanField}.

-Following an approach introduced in \cite{sarti2015constitution}, we know that the stability of neural states of this equation can be studied by means of the eigenvalue problem obtained by the linearization of the equation, and considering its time-independent counterpart.
-As a result, stable neural states can be studied in terms of a spectral analysis of the connectivity kernel.
-This argument has been developed in the paper \cite{sarti2015constitution} and establishes a strict link between the emergence of patterns in the brain and spectral clustering algorithms.
-Based on these arguments, we can find the emergent fragments by means of spectral clustering arguments.